 Please sign into the charter Members Portal to access all materials relating to SAGE program guidelines and processes (including peer review); workshop materials; FAQs related specifically to the application; dates of SAGE activities (including regional network meetings and workshops); and other resources developed by SAGE and/or shared by SAGE members.

-Recipients of the inaugural Bronze Awards were announced on the evening of Wednesday 5 December 2018 at the inaugural SAGE Awards Gala Dinner.
-Applicants were notified of the outcome of their Bronze Award application in September 2018.
-The Bronze Award outcomes were also announced to targeted media on the evening of Wednesday 5 December 2018 (with the media release announcement embargoed till then), coinciding with the announcement and conferal of the Bronze Awards at the Awards Dinner.
+Cohort 1 recipients of the inaugural Bronze Awards were announced on 5 December 2018 at the inaugural SAGE Awards Gala Dinner.
+Applicants were notified of the outcome of their Bronze Award application in September 2018, with the media announcement coinciding with the conferral of the Awards.

 While all employers have a responsibility to make sure that their employees are treated fairly, SAGE cannot act on any complaints outside its remit (piloting of Athena SWAN accreditation), including all matters associated with employment.
 Resolution and/or complaints about workplace matters can be addressed directly with the supervisor and/or employer; where this may not be preferred/possible, complaints can be directed to either the Australian Human Rights Commission (https://www.humanrights.gov.au/complaints/complaint-guides) or the Fair work Ombudsman (http://www.fairwork.gov.au/complaints).